Skip to main content

 2. Enter a search query in the search bar (e.g., “sustainable fashion tips”).

-3. Review the article results, which are ordered by their combined ranking score.
+3. Review the results, which are ordered by their combined ranking score.
+Results may include both blog articles and Shopify pages.

-Each result card shows the article title, author, publication date, featured image, and summary.
+Each result card shows the title, author (for articles), publication date, featured image, and summary.

 Tune ranking weights